tcpessoa/dotfiles/README.md

 # dotfiles management

-This repo is to manage dotfiles and installing them using stow
+This repo is to manage dotfiles and installing them using stow.
+It accomodates personal and work configurations for gitconfig and zsh.

 # MAC OS